One of the biggest fears patients have when considering a hair transplant is simple:

 Most importantly, patients should focus on overall outcomes rather than a single metric such as graft count.

-Learn More About Hair Restoration in Los Angeles
+Learn More About Natural Hair Restoration in Los Angeles

 - Hair Transplant Los Angeles